 |Author||Loucas Antoniou (INEK) and Eurofound|

-The Scheme addresses businesses who have partially suspended their operation, whose turnover declined more than 25% in March 2020 due to the Coronavirus Pandemic and are projecting a corresponding drop for April 2020, as compared to the corresponding months of the previous year.
+The scheme addresses businesses who have partially suspended their operation, whose turnover declined more than 25% in March 2020 due to the Coronavirus Pandemic and are projecting a corresponding drop for April 2020, as compared to the corresponding months of the previous year.
 For business that were not active in the previous year, the basis of comparison will be the months proceeding March 2020.
-The Scheme is in accordance with Decree 131 of the Quarantine Law, Chapter 260 of the Ministry of Health.
+The Scheme is in accordance with Decree 131 Law 27(1) 2020 'Emergency Measures taken by the Ministry of Labour, Welfare and Social Insurances for the Confrontation of the Pandemic of Coronavirus COVID-19'.

 On Wednesday 8 April, the President of the Republic announced the decision of the Cabinet to extent the measure up until 12 June 2020.
 Currently, the Ministry of Labour undertakes a legal and technical processing of the measure.